phlexus/phlexus/README.md

 ### Note

 For security purposes install.php and uninstall.php should be removed if not needed anymore.

-Assure that the correct config (nginx or apache) point just to the public folder
+Make sure that the correct config (nginx or apache) point just to the public folder